 Inclusion Department.
 Will provide support to staff who teach pupils with SEND where literacy issues impact on their learning.
-Will create literacy support plan for identified students.

 Teachers across the curriculum.
 Will act on the whole staff training given, as well as subject specific literacy training and planning.
 They will prioritise literacy in their planning and teaching.